uviclibraries/3d-design-print/2-keychain-stand.md

     <img src="images/tinkercad-phone-12.gif">
     </div>

-6. Lastly, click on the “**Export**” button on the top right of the toolbar, and then select “.STL” and save the file to your hard drive so you can 3D print your cellphone stand!
+6. Lastly, click on the **Export** button on the top right of the toolbar, and then select **.STL** and save the file to your hard drive so you can 3D print your cellphone stand!

 <script>